 There is a Buddhist Monastery situated in the heart of Sangla Town.
-As per monks of Monastery, this monastery is recently built and it is very good place to mediate & relax.
+As per the monks of Monastery, this monastery is recently built and it is a very good place to meditate & relax.
 Don’t miss to explore this monastery of Sangla!

 View of Kinner Kailash from Sangla

-Back-side of Kinner Kailash is clearly visible from Kamru Village & surroundings of Sangla where front-side can seen from Kalpa or Reckong Peo.
-This is how i captured back-side of Kinner Kailash from Sangla Buddhist Monastery.
+The back-side view of Kinner Kailash is clearly visible from Kamru Village & surroundings of Sangla where the front-side can be seen from Kalpa or Reckong Peo.
+This is how I captured the back-side of Kinner Kailash from the Sangla Buddhist Monastery.
 Classic view indeed!

 Beautiful Baspa Valley

 Chitkul is India ‘s last village from Tibet side which can be reached via Road.
-Distance from Sangla to Chitkul is 22.1 Kms. and people throng into this place to experience beauty of mother nature which is famous for Snow-caped Mountains, Baspa River & Many more.
+The distance from Sangla to Chitkul is 22 Kilometer and people throng into this place to experience the beauty of mother nature which is famous for the Snow-capped Mountains, Baspa River & Many more.
 Potatoes grown at Chitkul are one of the best in the world and are very costly.